MambesiDem/Blazor-Server-Application/README.md

 - Single-page application
 - No database or persistence
-- Built for learning and assessment purposes
+- Built for learning purposes